Yassineachkhity/GRAFT/README.md

 - `MockPlanner` for offline development and testing
 - `LocalLLMPlanner` which expects a local HF model path and uses `transformers` if installed.
 This is optional and not required for the toy demo.
+- `GeminiLLMClient` for using the Gemini API via `google-generativeai`

 ## Extending